 As an employer, protecting proprietary company information is always critical, but the matter becomes urgent when someone leaves for another job.
 If a former employee goes to a competitor or sets up a competitive operation, there is always a possibility that he or she could take your company’s information and share it, leaving your business vulnerable.
 Fortunately, there are ways to safeguard and defend your trade secrets from being used against you.

-Our attorneys at Hendershot Cowart P.C. break down what you need to know about protecting your trade secrets, as well as the steps to take if you suspect an ex-employee is raiding your client list.
+Our attorneys at Hendershot Cowart P.C. break down what you need to know about protecting your trade secrets, as well as the steps to take if you suspect an ex-employee is raiding your client list or leaking confidential information.

 Trade secrets are protected by the Texas Uniform Trade Secrets Act, or TUTSA, which is generally modeled after the Uniform Trade Secrets Act (UTSA) with most states having their own version of the statute.
 The Texas Uniform Trade Secrets Act (TUTSA) defines a trade secret as information that has economic value because it is not generally known and that has been the subject of reasonable efforts to maintain its secrecy.
 TUTSA creates remedies for businesses, including injunctive relief (a court order that stops certain acts) and civil liability, when trade secrets have been misappropriated.